 - Never use ATM card & credit card PIN that can be easily guessed such as ID number, birthday or telephone number.

 - Change your ATM card & credit card PIN regularly.

-- If your PIN is lost or has been identified by another person, please contact your bank to report the case immediately.
+- If your ATM Card or PIN is lost or PIN has been identified by another person, please contact us to report the case immediately.

 To prevent credit card fraud from happening, here are some measures you can take to protect yourself: